nioo-knaw/epiGBS2/README.md

 ## When not to run the pipeline?

 - If you want to determine methylation in restriction enzyme overhang.
-The original sequence will be replaced by the expected during demultiplexing if a sequence error occurs.
-This does not take into account C-T conversions.
+The original sequence will be replaced by the expected overhang during demultiplexing if a mismatch between expected and actual overhang sequence occurs.
+Hence, C-T conversions are replaced by a C and methylation would be artifically set to 100%.
 - The reference branch is in an experimental stage.
 One observed drawback is a low mapping percentage (20-30 %) but it might depend from the reference genome and organism.
+- SNP calling is not benchmarked.

 ## Quality control or "How to discover errors?"